Practice timid: Flashcards, Spelling & Quizzes

 The adjective 'timid' has its origins in the Latin word 'timidus,' which means 'fearful' or 'timorous.'
 It made its way into Middle English through Old French and evolved into 'timid' in its current form.
 'Timid' describes a disposition characterized by a lack of confidence, shyness, or hesitancy in one's actions and interactions.
 Its etymology vividly reflects the underlying sense of fear or apprehension that often accompanies timidity.
 When someone is described as timid, it suggests a reluctance to assert oneself or take bold steps due to a prevailing sense of vulnerability or unease.
 This term effectively conveys the idea of a reserved and cautious demeanor shaped by a fear of potential negative outcomes.

-Quiz: Find the meaning of timid
+Find the correct meaning of the adjective timid:

 Try Again!